Locations:

 While you might not be able to do much to prevent laryngitis, Dr. Bryson says there are things you can do to treat it if you’re sick.

 • Stay hydrated.
-“Dry cough receptors promote more coughing which causes more irritation,” Dr. Bryson says.
-“So staying well-hydrated can keep those cough receptors from being activated.”
+“Dry cough receptors promote more coughing, which causes more irritation,” he reports.
+“So, staying well-hydrated can keep those cough receptors from being activated.”

-• Cough drops and other over the counter cough suppressants.
+• Use cough drops and other over-the-counter cough suppressants.
 Yes, these can help you out with COVID-19 just like other respiratory diseases.
 “I recommend these with any kind of upper respiratory issue,” says Dr. Bryson, “because cough drops, especially menthol ones, numb the nerves of the cough receptors and make your trigger a little less sensitive.”

 • Speak less, speak softer.
-“It’s a more extreme approach, but avoid speaking and avoid speaking loudly,” suggests Dr. Bryson.
+“It’s a more extreme approach, but avoid speaking and avoid speaking loudly,” he recommends.
 “The more you use your voice, especially often and at a loud volume, the more irritation that can occur.”

-• A healthy diet.
-“A healthy diet is important across the board,” Dr. Bryson says, “but it also minimizes those acid reflux issues that can worsen the situation in your throat.”
+• Eat a healthy diet.
+“A healthy diet is important across the board,” Dr. Bryson emphasizes, “but it also minimizes those acid reflux issues that can worsen the situation in your throat.”

 Advertisement